John Custis (burgess): Career

-Custis was a planter, who grew tobacco using enslaved labor.
-He mostly resided on his Wilsonia plantation, which is now Machipongo, Virginia Custis often appears as an attorney in early Northampton County records, including successfully representing the rector in Teackle v.
+Custis was a planter who grew tobacco using enslaved labor.
+He mostly resided on his Wilsonia plantation, which is now Machipongo, Virginia.
+Custis often appears as an attorney in early Northampton County records, including successfully representing the rector in Teackle v.
 Parker late in the century.
-He also invested in real estate to the northern boundary of Virginia's Eastern shore, near Chincoteague Island, often with fellow planter and politician William Kendall as partner.
+He also invested in real estate near the northern boundary of Virginia's Eastern shore and Chincoteague Island, often with fellow planter and politician William Kendall as partner.
 In 1705, a court found his slave Sarah guilty for burning a barn full of grain and several barrels of Her Majesty's gunpowder, and was hanged, although Custis was not ordered to compensate the government for the destroyed gunpowder.

-This John Custis at various times hold most of the public offices in Northampton County, which was created in 1663 when the Virginia General Assembly split Accomack County.
+This John Custis at various times would hold most of the public offices in Northampton County, which was created in 1663 when the Virginia General Assembly split Accomack County.
 His father John Custis II became the county's coroner in 1673, and two years later appointed his son as his deputy, to conduct the office in his absence.
 When his father received an appointment to the Governor's Council in 1677, his position as justice of the county court (which held administrative as well as judicial functions) went to John Custis III.
 Like his father, John Custis III also won election three times as the county sheriff (in 1682, 1684, and 1688), so his father was responsible for imprisoning some of Nathaniel Bacon's followers in 1676.
 In 1683 this John Custis summoned the churchwardens of Hunger's Parish to the General Court in Williamsburg on parishioners' behalf, for moving the church without the parish's consent, as well as continuing their terms without re-election.
 He would first serve on the parish's vestry in 1691.